Jim Courier: Tennis career

-In 1993, Courier again won the Australian Open, defeating Edberg in the final for the second consecutive year, and jumped into the Yarra a second time, but it was to be his last such celebration after contracting a stomach bug from the muddy and polluted river.
+In 1993, Courier again won the Australian Open, defeating Edberg in the final in four sets for the second consecutive year, and jumped into the Yarra a second time, but it was to be his last such celebration after contracting a stomach bug from the muddy and polluted river.
 He reached his third consecutive French Open final, which he lost to Sergi Bruguera in five sets.
-He also reached the 1993 Wimbledon final, defeating Edberg in the semifinals, and lost to Sampras in four sets.
+He also reached the 1993 Wimbledon final, defeating Edberg in the semifinals (Courier "used his attacking baseline game to keep Edberg off balance") and lost to Sampras in four sets.
 By reaching the Wimbledon final, Courier had reached the finals of all four Grand Slams at the age of 22, a record which still stands in men's singles.
 Courier also became the first player since Rod Laver to reach the finals of the Australian, French and Wimbledon in the same season; the feat was not matched until 2006 by Roger Federer.
 Courier again was part of the US team that won the 1995 Davis Cup.

 Courier captured a total of 23 singles titles and 6 doubles titles during his career.
 He spent a total of 58 weeks ranked as the World No. 1 in 1992 and 1993.
 He reached the finals of all four major championships during his career, a feat accomplished by only seven other male players in the Open Era.
 Courier retired from the ATP tour in 2000.
 He was inducted into the International Tennis Hall of Fame in 2005.

 Courier returned to the tour at the 2005 U.S. Men's Clay Court Championships when he received a wildcard into the doubles draw partnering Andre Agassi.
 The pair lost in the first round to eventual finalists Martín García and Luis Horna in three sets.
 It would be the last match of Courier's career.